ABOUT THIS AID APPEAL

 The aid we send is taken to people who are in need, and our partners serve everyone in need regardless of their faith, political views, gender, ethnicity or other defining categories.
 Our aim is to demonstrate the unconditional love of God to people who are in desperate need, and everything we send is given freely to those in need with no expectations and no strings attached.

-All of the images you see on this website are our photos, taken by our local partners in the Middle East and by us here in the UK.
+All of the images you see on this website are our photos, taken by our teams on the ground in the Middle East and by us here in the UK.
 They show the people we are helping, and the humanitarian aid we have sent being given to a variety of people in need of humanitarian relief in different locations and situations.

 Although many displaced people live in tents in camps, there are many more who live in informal settlements which include unfinished buildings with no windows and sometimes no doors with walls missing, also caravans, abandoned factories, animal sheds, schools and churches and other tents.
-In Syria there are also many families living in damaged buildings.
-There are millions of internally displaced people, and many of them have had to flee their homes but when it is safe enough to return they find that their homes have been completely looted and they have to start again with nothing.
+In Syria there are also many families living in damaged and abandoned buildings.
+There are more than 6 million internally displaced people in Syria, and many of them have had to flee their homes but when it is safe enough to return they find that their homes have been completely looted and they have to start again with nothing.

 Sometimes the host communities take families of strangers into their own homes, to live with their families which is a challenging situation for all of them.
 Sometimes a number of families will end up crammed into small apartments meaning that there isn't enough space for everyone to lie down and sleep at night.
 For most displaced people and refugees, the camps are a last resort when there is no other option.
 Our aid is distributed to people living in a wide variety of situations and shelter arrangements.

-Currently the focus for this humanitarian aid appeal is on the Syria, Iraq and Lebanon but I ask people to give on the understanding that we may support other areas of the Middle East including Yemen.
+Currently the focus for this humanitarian aid appeal is on the Syria but I ask people to give on the understanding that we may support other areas of the Middle East.